TL;DR

 - You're below $20K/month Meta spend. — The entry Lapis tier ($49) isn't meaningful; the real tier is $249+.
 At sub-$20K spend, that's 10-15% of your ad budget just on creative tooling — rarely worth it.

 If any of these apply to your situation, the honest answer is don't switch.
-Test CreaScale anyway at $10 if you're curious — the worst outcome is a $10 experiment that tells you your current stack is correct.
+Test CreaScale anyway on the $19/mo Starter plan if you're curious — cancel anytime, and the worst outcome is one month that tells you your current stack is correct.

 Bottom line

 Both tools serve the AI ad creative market but optimize for different users.
-CreaScale AI is for the senior media buyer who wants the best Meta Ads CPA, PDA Framework psychology, and pay-at-launch pricing.
+CreaScale AI is for the senior media buyer who wants the best Meta Ads CPA, PDA Framework psychology, and the most accessible subscription entry point ($19/mo Starter, cancel anytime).
 Lapis is for multi-platform teams who want broad ad generation from text prompts with performance forecasting.
 If you're also considering Pencil (video-first AI), or want the head-to-head A/B test data across 9 tools, both guide the decision.